- Special thanks for the inclusive curriculum for drummers. It exceeded my expectations!

 • In depth, instrument-specific master classes

-• A Guest Lecture with our daily Super Special Guest
+• A 75 minute session with our Super Special Guest each day.

 • Opportunities to meet faculty and other adult musicians from all over the world.